 - You can grow peas indoors (with grow lights) and outdoors in containers, raised beds, or in the ground.
 Lots of options!

-- I grow mine in both sun and semi-shade, keeping the roots covered with mulch so they stay moist and cool.
+- I grow my outdoor peas both in sun and semi-shade, keeping the roots covered with mulch so they stay moist and cool.

 Types of Peas

 - You can eat the shoots and peas but not the pods (they’re tough).

 - Shoots (new tendrils with fine leaves) can be eaten at any time.
 I clip them off throughout the growing season and add them to my daily salads.
 Delicious!